Institutional Biosafety Committee Charter

-- Reviews all proposed research and other activities at UC Davis and UCDHS that involve potential exposure of susceptible human, animal, or plant hosts to infectious agents or to other biohazardous materials.
+- Reviews all proposed research and other activities at UC Davis and UCDH that involve potential exposure of susceptible human, animal, or plant hosts to infectious agents or to other biohazardous materials.
 Such projects include research involving infectious agents or materials, teaching programs involving infectious agents or materials, archival collections of infectious agents or materials, or occupational exposures to potential biohazards.

 - Reviews the operating performance and SOPs of each newly constructed or remodeled Biosafety Level 3 (BSL3) laboratory before the laboratory opens for use, and approves continued operation for each existing BSL3 laboratory for a maximum of one (1) year.

+The submission deadline is the first day of each month.
 The IBC meets on the fourth Monday of each month at 3:00 PM.